marcosUNLP/qonscious/README.md

 ## VisualStudio Code

-There is a _vscode_example_settings.json file chat you can rename to .vscode/settings.json .
-It provides most of the default settings that help VSC find tests, work with notebooks, etc.
+There is a _vscode_example_settings.json file that you can rename to .vscode/settings.json .
+It provides most default settings that help VSC find tests, work with notebooks, etc.

 ## ruff

 pyproject.toml includes default configurations for ruff (linting, etc.).
 Ruff is part of the [dev] dependencies.

-To use ruff from the command (and let ruff format, and tiddy up code) line do as follows:
+To use ruff from the command line (and let ruff format, and tidy up code),  do as follows:

 ```python
 ruff check . --fix